 Participants identity the training program that meets their professional need(s).
 The average duration is 10 hours, but the proposed training program can vary between a minimun of 2 hours and a maximum of 15 hours per participant or per group.
 Please note that En Pisye may grant fewer hours than the requested number, based on the volume of applications and the nature of the activity.
 It is possible to submit more than one application per participant up to a maximum of 15 hours per session per program.

-The training project must be carried out face-to-face on the Island of Montreal or online, within a maximum period of 6 weeks during the fall, winter and spring sessions and completed no later than the following dates:
+The training project must be carried out face-to-face or online, within a maximum period of 6 weeks during the fall, winter and spring sessions and completed no later than the following dates:

 December 1st ̶ Fall 2020 session